leftfield-geospatial/homonim/docs/api.rst

        Source 0.390 93.517   2.454 28383
     Corrected 0.924 16.603   0.489 28383

-Take a look at the :ref:`tutorial <Tutorial>` for a more comprehensive example.
+Take a look at the :ref:`tutorials <Tutorials>` for a more comprehensive example.

 Reference
 ---------